edgedb/easy-edgedb/chapter18/index.md

 type CreditCardInfo {
   required name: str;
   required number: str;
   link card_holder := .<credit_card[is Account]
 }

 type MinimalUserInfo {
   username: str;
   multi pcs: PC;
+  passcode: int16;
 }
 ```

-Okay, let's do a migration and then insert an `Account` object!
+Okay, let's do a migration and then insert an `Account` object.
+Look at all the personal information inside!

 ```
 insert Account {